cult-of-coders/react-molecule/docs/CONCEPTS.md

 The logic and communication are handled by a `molecule` object.
 You access this `molecule` from the props of nested children.

+Molecule acts as an EventEmitter.
+If you are unfamiliar with Observer pattern.
+[Read more here](https://nodejs.org/docs/latest/api/events.html)

 ```jsx
 // SearchBar
 const SearchBar = ({ molecule }) => {